uw-comphys/openccm/publications/2403_JOSS/paper.md

     R2: 2

 where **R1** and **R2** are the reaction *identifiers* for the forward and reverse reactions, respectively.

+An example reaction config file, `CONFIG_REACTIONS` is provided in the main directory.

 # Examples of Usage